aldinh777/potatoheadshot/README.md

 - Potato Stick
 - Potato Block

-They comes with cooked variant
+They come with cooked variant

 Also, you can cook the dirt

-Cook the poisonous potato and you can get
+Cook the poisonous potato, and you can get
 - Hot Potato
 - Extra Hot Potato
 - Extreme Hot Potato